-Coming off Xanax cold turkey can be incredibly dangerous so you should never do it by yourself–but it’s also very dangerous to stay on it.
+The side effects of cold turkey Xanax withdrawal can be incredibly dangerous and even life-threatening, so you should never do it by yourself–but it’s also very dangerous to stay on it long term.
 So what can you do?
 Luckily, there are many trained medical professionals here in Florida who can help you come off Xanax right.

-An unfortunate part of detox is withdrawal.
+An unfortunate part of medical detox is benzodiazepine withdrawal.
 Your body has become addicted to Xanax and will respond to a lack of access to it.
-Withdrawal symptoms for Xanax include:
+Xanax withdrawal symptoms include: